vincentkoc/vincentkoc/README.md

 An engineer and technologist with close to two decades of experience across top listed companies in Asia Pacific and US.

-I would say that 🍜 ramen and noodles are my kryptonite

 - 🇦🇺 I’m currently in Sydney, Australia.
 - 🎓 I teach applied data science, no-code AI and generative AI at MIT and Texas University.
 - 📝 I regularly write articles on [Medium](https://medium.com/@vkoc).